 5. ChemiCloud – Best for LiteSpeed Performance and Support

 ChemiCloud is a private hosting company founded in 2016 that has developed a strong reputation for exceptional customer support and solid technical performance.
-They run AMD EPYC processors at up to 3.8 GHz, one of the highest clock speeds disclosed by any shared hosting provider, paired with NVMe storage and LiteSpeed servers.
+They run AMD EPYC processors at 3.7 GHz, one of the higher clock speeds disclosed by a shared hosting provider, paired with NVMe storage and LiteSpeed servers.

 Plans Overview

 The Turbo plan is particularly notable for including Redis and OPcache/APC caching, Imunify360 malware scanning and removal, HTTP/3 (QUIC) support, and LiteSpeed Cache optimisation – all standard on that tier.
-ChemiCloud also offers a remarkable up to 200 cPanel migrations for free, the most generous migration allowance of any provider reviewed here.
+ChemiCloud also includes free cPanel migrations on every plan, handled by their team.

 Support & Reliability

 ChemiCloud is widely praised for its support quality.
 Their team is consistently rated as fast, knowledgeable, and genuinely helpful.
 They offer 24/7 live chat and ticket support with response times typically under a few minutes.
-Nine data center locations are available: Dallas, London, Sydney, Frankfurt, Bucharest, Singapore, Mumbai, and more.
+Eight data center locations are available, including Dallas, London, Sydney, Frankfurt, Bucharest, Singapore, and Mumbai.

 Considerations